CDE will be closed on Friday, July 3 for the Independence Day holiday.

 - English Language Proficiency Act Approved Rules

 There is a substantial number of students in Colorado who are English learners; per ELPA, Local education providers or local education agencies (LEAs), must provide evidence-based English language proficiency, or English language development (ELD) programs for English learners to enable them to develop and acquire English language proficiency while achieving and maintaining grade-level performance in academic content areas.
-To improve the educational and career opportunities for every student in Colorado, the state must ensure support of LEAs to establish evidence-based English language development programs.
 The state and LEAs must enhance all educators' effectiveness in supporting English language development and in enabling English learners to achieve and maintain grade-level performance in academic content areas.
 Finally, the state must develop the educational approach and goals of LEAs to help ensure that English learners are postsecondary and workforce ready at graduation.

 District requirements under ELPA:

 - Follow State guidance to identify English learners